yoctoproject/vscode-bitbake/client/README.md

 | class or inc-file | file |
 | recipe | recipe definition and all bbappends |
 | symbol | all symbols within the include hierarchy |

+### Show definitions of BitBake's defined variables on hover
+*This functionnality requires to [provide the BitBake's folder](#set-bitbakes-path)*

+Place your cursor over a variable.
+If it is a BitBake defined variable, then its definition from the documentation will be displayed.